Joselam97/GuessMyNumber/README.md

-# 🔢 Guess My Number Game
+# 🔢 Guess The Number Game

 A simple and interactive number guessing game built with HTML, CSS, and JavaScript.
 This game challenges users to guess a randomly generated number within a specified range.
 The project provides instant feedback on each guess, indicating whether the guess is too high, too low, or correct.
 Players have a limited number of attempts to get the correct answer.